spiceai/docs/concepts/README.md

 ### Spice Rack Registry

-The AI package registry [spicerack.org](https://spicerack.org) of pods and datasources that can be fetched with the Spice.ai CLI.
+The AI package registry [spicerack.org](https://spicerack.org) of pods and dataspaces that can be fetched with the Spice.ai CLI.

 ## AI Development Concepts